Craig McNamara

 Robert Craig McNamara (born 1950) is an American farmer and activist.
-He is president and owner of Sierra Orchards, a farming operation that encompasses field and processing.
+He is president and owner of Sierra Orchards.
 McNamara founded and is president of the Center for Land-Based Learning.
 He has written a memoir of his life with his father, defense secretary Robert McNamara: Because Our Fathers Lied: A Memoir of Truth and Family, from Vietnam to Today.